Corey Lewandowski

-Corey R. Lewandowski (/ˌluːənˈdaʊski/; born September 18, 1973) is an American political operative, conspiracy theorist, lobbyist, white nationalist political commentator and author who is politically associated with Donald Trump.
-He was the first campaign manager of Trump's 2016 presidential campaign and was dismissed by Trump during the Republican Primary.
-He later became a political commentator for One America News Network (OANN) and Fox News.
+Corey Ryan Lewandowski (/ˌluːənˈdaʊski/; born September 18, 1973) is an American political operative, lobbyist, and pundit politically aligned with Donald Trump.
+He served as the first campaign manager for Trump's 2016 presidential campaign.
+He has also worked as a political commentator for CNN, One America News Network (OANN), and Fox News, and as acting chief of staff to Secretary of Homeland Security Kristi Noem.